joseangel-gonzalez/react-user-manager/README.md

 This SPA allows you tu manage users from the API for testing Reqres.in

+##  Features:
+  - Log in users
+  - Log out users
+  - Get users list in multiple pages with a request
+  - Get user details with a request
+  - Edit user details with a request and simulate it in Redux store
+  - Delete a user with a request and simulate it in Redux store

 ## Installation

 To install the proyect you only need yarn installed in your machine and execute the following